The Ethogram* is the official blog of the UC Davis Animal Behavior Graduate Group.

-What is an Ethogram?
-An ethogram is a list or catalogue of behaviors that are being studied in animal behavior research, or ethology.
+*An ethogram is a list or catalogue of behaviors that are being studied in animal behavior research (also known as ethology).

 Kelly Finn is interested in the intersection of complexity science and animal behavior, specifically in fractal-like patterns in individual behavior sequences and social network structure.
 Her current research involves rhesus macaques, but she has previously studied a variety of species, from tadpoles to elephants.